Trinity Lutheran College (Queensland): Campuses

-The Trinity Lutheran College is one college, divided into three schools across two campuses.
+The Trinity Lutheran College is one college, comprising three schools across two campuses.
 The Early Learning and Junior Year's campus is located around the corner from the main Ashmore Road Trinity Campus.
-The Junior Year campus runs from Prep to Year 5.
+The Junior Year campus runs from Preparatory class to Year 5.
 The Middle Year campus is from Year 6 to Year 9, and the Senior Year campus is from Year 10 to 12.

 Facilities and grounds

-Major facilities include a 700-seat Chapel/auditorium and a 150-seat Cultural Precinct.
-In recent years a purpose-built Middle School has been constructed, and the Junior Years' classrooms have undergone a major redevelopment.
-Trinity has more than 500 computers located across the college for staff and students to use.
-Trinity has its own onsite restaurant which is used for various functions throughout the year.
-The college has recently had two new buildings completed: a Multi-purpose Hall and Sports Centre and a Design Technology and Trade Training Centre.
+Major facilities include a 700-seat Chapel/auditorium, a 150-seat Cultural Precinct, a Multi-purpose Hall and Sports Centre, a 25 metre swimming pool, and a Design Technology and Trade Training Centre.

 School events

 Arts

-A twilight concert is held every term as well as an annual Battle of the Bands competition in February, between the three competing houses.
-Trinity's productions are on a 4-year rotation, Year A – Musical Production, Year B – International Tour, Year C – Major Production (Large Scale Play for Actors), Year D – National Tour.
-They hold an Annual Christmas service.
+Chief of all the art and entertainment events held in Trinity, is the Twilight Concert.
+Twilight concert is held every term and a Battle of the Bands competition between the three competing houses is held each year in February.
+Trinity's productions are on a 4-year rotation of Musical Production, International Tour, Major Production (Large-scale play), and National Tour.
+There is also an annual Christmas service.

 Outdoor education

-All students participate in a multitude of sports such as swimming, triathlon, water polo, cross country, and athletics carnivals.
-Annual camp is offered to most grades such as Musical Camp and Band Camp.
+Students participate in sports such as swimming, triathlon, water polo, cross country, and athletics carnivals.
+Annual camps, such as Musical Camp and Band Camp, are offered to most grades.